TommyGPrimo/CRISPRaiCircuitsModeling/README.md

 - Functional Specification: Document contains background of package, problem being addressed, user profile and use cases
 - Component Specification: Document contains software components, high level description of data and provisions, interactions to accomplish the use cases and preliminary plan

+## srcs
+The source folder contains the main code for running this package, including unit tests and helper python scripts